HerosTicWorld/chat/README.md

-🆙 UPDATE 03/12/2024
+:up: UPDATE 03/12/2024

-❗❗❗❗❗❗❗   READ THIS !
+:exclamation::exclamation::exclamation::exclamation::exclamation::exclamation::exclamation:   READ THIS !
 SOME IMPORTANT CHANGES TO INSTALL IT

 With the new artifacts (server build) they now put a chat in !
-You have to DELETE IT too !
+You have to REPLACE THIS ONE !
 -- >citizen/system_resources/chat
 ![image](https://github.com/user-attachments/assets/cc9047cb-e639-4025-8aa1-f6ff4e0a4208)

-So you have to delete the one in your default folder of server-data files and in your artifact !
+So you have to delete the one in your default folder of server-data files and to replace the one inside your artifact !